 As is the case with other biopharmaceutical companies, our success is heavily dependent on intellectual property, particularly patents.
 Obtaining and enforcing patents in the biopharmaceutical industry involve both technological and legal complexity and are therefore costly, time consuming and inherently uncertain.
-Patent reform legislation in the United States, including the Leahy-Smith America Invents Act, or the America Invents Act, signed into law in September 2011, could increase those uncertainties and costs.
+Patent reform legislation in the United States, including the Leahy-Smith America Invents Act ("America Invents Act") signed into law in September 2011, could increase those uncertainties and costs.
 The America Invents Act includes a number of significant changes to U.S. patent law, including provisions that affect the way patent applications are prosecuted, redefining prior art and providing more efficient and cost-effective avenues for competitors to challenge the validity of patents.
-In addition, the America Invents Act has reformed the United States patent law in part by changing the U.S. patent system from a "first to invent" system to a "first inventor to file" system.
-The first inventor to file provision, however, only became effective on March 16, 2013, so it is still not yet clear what, if any, impact the America Invents Act will have on the operations of our business.
-The America Invents Act and its implementation could make it more difficult to obtain patent protection for our inventions and increase the uncertainties and costs surrounding the prosecution of our patent applications and the enforcement or defense of our issued patents, all of which could harm our business, results of operations and financial condition.
+In addition, the America Invents Act reformed the United States patent law in part by changing the U.S. patent system from a "first to invent" system to a "first inventor to file" system.
+The America Invents Act, regulations promulgated under it, and court holdings interpreting the ACT and regulations could make it more difficult to obtain patent protection for our inventions and increase the uncertainties and costs surrounding the prosecution of our patent applications and the enforcement or defense of our issued patents, all of which could harm our business, results of operations and financial condition.